Football Blocking a Kicking Team Player Out of Bounds Penalty

 Blocking a kicking team player out of bounds is a 10-yard penalty called when a player from the receiving team illegally blocks their opponent out of bounds during a kickoff.

-Behind their own restraining line, the receiving team has 8 players in a 15-yard span of the field called the setup zone.
-Past the setup zone, only 3 players are allowed downfield to receive the kick.
+Behind their own restraining line, the receiving team has eight players in a 15-yard span of the field called the setup zone.
+Past the setup zone, only three players are allowed downfield to receive the kick.
 The area between the kicking and receiving team’s restraining lines is called the no-block zone.
-Neither team is permitted to make blocks in the no-block zone until the ball has been touched or hit the ground.
+Neither team is permitted to make blocks in the no-block zone until the ball has been touched or has hit the ground.

 The penalty for blocking a kicking team player out of bounds is in place to help enforce the restraining lines, which ensures a fair chance the kicker will not be blocked and for the receiving team to catch a ball at kickoff.

 |Blocking a Kicking Team Player Out of Bounds||10 Yards||10 Yards||10 Yards||N/A|

 To signal a penalty for blocking a kicking team player out of bounds, referees will hold their arms in front of their chest and rotate their hands over one another in a circular motion.

 A lineman from the receiving team blocks an opponent in the no-blocking zone before the ball is touched.